StanfordVL/GibsonEnv/README.md

 ## Quick Start

+First of all, setup the assets data path typing `gibson-set-assets-path` in a terminal.

 First run `xhost +local:root` on your host machine to enable display.
 You may need to run `export DISPLAY=:0` first.
 After getting into the docker container with `docker run --runtime=nvidia -ti --rm -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v <host path to dataset folder>:/root/mount/gibson/gibson/assets/dataset gibson`, you will get an interactive shell.
 Now you can run a few demos.

-If you installed from source, you can run those directly using the following commands without using docker.
+If you installed from pip or from source, you can run those directly using the following commands without using docker.

 ```bash